Turn Cloudy Vision into Clear Moments with Cataract Surgery in Singapore

 - Transparent Pricing

-Meet Your Ophthalmologist—Dr Owen Hee
+Meet Your Ophthalmologist—Dr Owen Hee (Cataract Specialist)

 Dr Owen read Medicine in London, and basic and specialist ophthalmology training in Singapore and London on scholarship.
 For over 20 years, he has managed the full spectrum of eye conditions and now performs weekly cataract assessments and lens-replacement surgery, drawing on extensive experience gained at Singapore National Eye Centre, National University Hospital, KK Hospital and Tan Tock Seng Hospital.